linrongbin16/lin.nvim/docs/user_guide/lsp_server_management.md

 # LSP Server Management

 Unlike [coc.nvim](https://github.com/neoclide/coc.nvim), there's no such all-in-one framework in Neovim's world.

-But with the help of [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), [mason.nvim](https://github.com/williamboman/mason.nvim), [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim) and several other plugins, managing lsp servers is just a piece of cake now.
+But with the help of a bunch of plugins, managing lsp servers is just a piece of cake now.

 ## Introduction